 - 91% of cyberattacks and the resulting data breach started with a spear-phishing email.
 (Cofense)

 - 90% of verified phishing emails were found in environments using secure email gateways.
 (Cofense)

 - Two Microsoft cloud services are exploited by scammers.
-Of over 9,000 phishing analyzed, it was found out that 55% of payloads were hosted on Sharepoint while 21% of payloads were hosted on One Drive.
+Of over 9,000 phishing analyzed, it was found out that 55% of payloads were hosted on Sharepoint while 21% of payloads were on One Drive.
 (Cofense)

 - The most malicious file extensions in email documents are Microsoft Office formats (Word, PowerPoint, Excel) at 38%.
-This is followed by archive file formats (.zip, .jar) at 37%, PDf format 14%, other extensions 6%, binaries 4%, and XML/HTML/JS at 1%.
+This is followed by archive file formats (.zip, .rar) at 37%, PDf format 14%, other extensions 6%, binaries 4%, and XML/HTML/JS at 1%.
 (Cisco)

-- If there was a cybercrime market size, it would be this – $1.5 trillion is the conservative estimate of cybercriminal revenues worldwide.
+- If there were a cybercrime market size, it would be this – $1.5 trillion is the conservative estimate of cybercriminal revenues worldwide.
 That cybercrime market value is equal to Russia’s GDP.
-The total haul includes $860 billion from illegal online markets, $500 billion from theft of trade secrets, $160 billion data trading, $1.6 billion crimeware-as-a-service, and $1 billion ransomware.
+The total haul includes $860 billion from illegal online markets, $500 billion from the theft of trade secrets, $160 billion data trading, $1.6 billion crimeware-as-a-service, and $1 billion ransomware.
 (Bromium & Dr. Michael McGuire – 2018 Web of Profit Report)